-If, like me, you want to see more of the nature the park offers stay on the path with the woodland on your right and pass the areas of meadow where butterflies, flowers and insects can entertain you.
+When rested continue along the path in the same direction you were going in.
+At the bottom of the slope turn left.
+(If you would like to see an amazing view all the way to London take a small diversion by not turning left here and carrying straight on up the hill to High Curley (shown in blue on the map).
+Then retrace your steps and turn right to join the heathland path.
+Now, stay on the path with the woodland on your right and pass the areas of meadow where butterflies, flowers and insects can entertain you.
 Look around and you will see mountain ash trees (rowan) full of berries in late summer, food for our birds!
-I enjoy rooting around in the grass looking for different flowers, birds foot trefoil, tufted vetch and St John's Wort, probably ragwort are going to be easy enough to spot.
-Also, grasshoppers are fun to follow and photograph, if you're quick enough!
+I enjoy rooting around in the grass looking for different flowers, birds foot trefoil, tufted vetch and St John's Wort and ragwort are going to be easy enough to spot.
+Also grasshoppers are fun to follow and photograph, if you're quick enough!

 Heading in this direction will take you back to the roadway you came in on and your car will be on the rough roadway on your left with the café to your right.
 Although this is a very popular place most people do little other than check out the ponds and playground and visit the café.
 Dog walking is often mainly on the wide tracks so enjoy a little more exploration and see some extra nature.